xpressengine/plugin-freezer/README.md

 ```
 $ php artisan freezer:unfreeze aa972e8b-6a73-459a-af18-22e7991d43ad

- 'khongchi' users will be unfreezed.
+ 'someone' users will be unfreezed.
 Do you want to execute it? (yes/no) [no]:
  > yes

 the user was unfreezed.